 Scramble 4th class slabs up to the summit.
 The rap route is directly down to the high point of the notch.
 It can be done in 2 sections with 2 60 meter ropes.
 There is some 3rd class downclimbing between the stations.
 Move down and to the west to find the second set of rap slings.
 There are also intermediate rap stations, so only 1 rope can be used.

-The descent can be done in 3 rappels with a single 60m rope.
-To get to the first rappel station down climb a short section from the summit towards west and on your left you will see slings on a tree.
+With a single 60m rope: To get to the first rappel station down climb a short section from the summit towards west and on your left you will see slings on a tree.
 From here you can rappel to the second station.
-50m rope will not make it to the ground.
 This rappel avoids the class 3 down climb described in Beckey's CAG.
 The second rappel station has two good bolts on solid rock.
 From here rappel to the third station.
 There are actually two trees with slings, the higher one being the better one.
 From here you can rappel somewhat diagonally to the notch between Concord Tower and Liberty Bell.

 Set of nuts